 Open-source SaaS foundation

-Ship multi-tenant SaaS faster with a production-ready .NET 10 foundation
+Ship multi-tenant SaaS faster with a production-ready .NET 10 template

 Foundation includes